ServerlessLife/serverless-spy/README.md

 ![ServerlessSpy](./logo/full_logo.svg)

-CDK-based library for writing elegant, fast executing integration tests on AWS serverless architecture and additional web console to monitor events in real-time.
+CDK-based library for writing elegant, fast-executing integration tests on AWS serverless architecture and an additional web console to monitor events in real time.

 # How it works

 **ServerlessSpy CDK construct creates infrastructure to intercept events in Lambda, SNS, SQS, EventBridge, DynamoDB, S3... and sends it to a testing library or your local web console via API Gateway WebSocket.
 The testing library subscribes to events so tests can be executed fast without checking/retrying if the process has finished.
 The testing library is integrated with Jest but can also be used with any other testing library.
-The web console can be used to see and inspect events in real-time.**
+The web console can be used to see and inspect events in real time.**

 [![Concept](./doc/concept.svg)](https://serverlessspy.com/)

-**Your test for the example above would look like something this:**
+**Your test for the example above would look something like this:**
 ```typescript
 (
   await serverlessSpyListener.waitForEventBridgeMyEventBus<TestData>({